What is cyclospora?

 The parasite is spread when people eat food or water that has come into contact with infected feces (stool).
-Cyclospora germs need time (days or even weeks) after being passed in the stool to be able to make a person sick.
+Cyclospora germs need time (1-2 weeks) after being passed in the stool to be able to make a person sick.
 Because of this, cyclospora infection probably does not spread directly from person to person.
-It is unknown whether animals can be infected or spread the infection to people.

 What kind of foods are likely to have cyclospora?

-People have gotten cyclospora infections from some fresh fruits and vegetables that probably came into direct contact with an infected person or contaminated water.
 In the United States, foodborne outbreaks of cyclosporiasis have been linked to various types of imported fresh produce, including fruits such as raspberries.
+These fresh fruits and vegetables probably came into direct contract with an infected person or contaminated water in a country where the parasite is more common.
 Washing fruits and vegetables with water and a brush may help get rid of cyclospora.
 Cooking will kill the cyclospora germs.
 Fruits and vegetables that are peeled should be safe to eat.

 How is cyclospora diagnosed and treated?

-If you think you have cyclosporiasis, you should see a doctor.
-Your doctor can take a stool sample and send it to a laboratory for testing.
+If you think you have cyclosporiasis, you should see your healthcare provider.
+Your healthcare provider can take a stool sample and send it to a laboratory for testing.
 If you have cyclospora in your stool, you may be treated with antibiotics or a combination of antibiotics.
 If you have diarrhea, you should rest and drink plenty of clear fluids.
-Do not take any medicine until asking your doctor about it.
+Do not take any medicine until asking your healthcare provider about it.
 People who have already had a cyclospora infection can get it again.

 Are there any restrictions for people infected with cyclospora?